HukovaNastya/catalogue-app/README.md

 A cat breed catalogue built with React 19, TypeScript and Vite.
-Breed data comes from [TheCatAPI](https://thecatapi.com/), is fetched with TanStack Query and browsed through a searchable, paginated grid.
-Search text and page number live in the URL, so any view can be shared or bookmarked.
+Breed data comes from [TheCatAPI](https://thecatapi.com/), is fetched with TanStack Query and browsed through a searchable, filterable, paginated grid.
+Every filter lives in the URL, so any view can be shared or bookmarked.
+Breeds can be saved to a favourites list held in `localStorage`.

 ### Create .env file at the project root folder with environment variables as in the table.